+Emphysema is a lung condition that affects the alveoli (air sacs) and causes breathing problems.
 Emphysema is a progressive and non-reversible lung condition that causes damage to the walls of the alveoli (air sacs) and tissue of the lungs.
 As the inner walls of the sacs deteriorate, the surface area of the lungs is reduced and the amount of oxygen that reaches the blood stream decreases.

 Along with chronic bronchitis, emphysema is often grouped with chronic obstructive pulmonary disease (COPD) and leads to difficulties with breathing.
 Emphysema affects over 3 million Americans, with the condition being most prevalent among men between the ages of 50 and 70.